Festus Ezeli: Recruitment

 With the help of his AAU coaches, Ezeli narrowed his list to Boston College, Connecticut, Harvard, and Vanderbilt.
-The Vanderbilt coaching staff sold him on the school, citing its academic reputation and the program's recent experience with international players.
-Head coach Kevin Stallings added that Ezeli would be able to redshirt his first year at the school to allow him more time to develop, since the program had a highly touted Australian prospect, A. J. Ogilvy, arriving at the same time and playing Ezeli's position.
+The Vanderbilt coaching staff sold Ezeli on the school, citing its academic reputation and the program's recent experience with international players.
+Head coach Kevin Stallings added that Ezeli would be able to redshirt his first year at the school to allow him more time to develop, since the program had a highly touted Australian prospect, A.J.
+Ogilvy, arriving at the same time and playing Ezeli's position.

 College career

 Ezeli arrived in Nashville in 2007 as a biology major and among the rawest of basketball prospects.
-During his first two years in the program, while still learning many of the basics of the sport, he was frequently dominated in practice by Ogilvy.
+During his first two years in the program, while still learning many of the basics of the sport, Ezeli was frequently dominated in practice by Ogilvy.
 However, as early as midway through his redshirt freshman season, the Commodores staff noticed that Ogilvy was beginning to have difficulty scoring against Ezeli in practice.
-While obsessively studying the game and working on his basic skills, he spent his first two seasons of eligibility primarily as a backup to Ogilvy, occasionally starting, until Ogilvy declared for the NBA draft after the 2009–10 season.
+While obsessively studying the game and working on his basic skills, Ezeli spent his first two seasons of eligibility primarily as a backup to Ogilvy, occasionally starting, until Ogilvy declared for the NBA draft after the 2009–10 season.

-With Ogilvy gone, Ezeli had a breakout season in 2010–11, averaging 13 points and 6.3 rebounds while being named a second-team All-SEC (Southeastern Conference) performer.
+With Ogilvy gone, Ezeli had a breakout season in 2010–11, averaging 13.0 points and 6.3 rebounds while being named a second-team All-SEC (Southeastern Conference) performer.
 He also broke Will Perdue's Vanderbilt single-season record for blocked shots.
 Ezeli's improvement was noted by many in the basketball world; then-Tennessee coach Bruce Pearl told the Chattanooga Times Free Press, "I don't think they miss [Ogilvy] at all.
 Ezeli has improved so much that he gives them the best of both worlds [offense and defense]."
 Before the 2011–12 season, Ezeli was also named by Basketball Prospectus in its preseason outlook as one of the top 20 players in men's college basketball, along with teammates John Jenkins and Jeffery Taylor.

 As the Commodores were preparing for Ezeli's final season at Vanderbilt, Stallings said about him,"He now has a feel for the game.
 He has made himself an effective player.
 I think it's very rare.
 All of us are looking for more finished products.
 But we all understood if the payday came, if it really came, if he understood the game, if he was experienced, then it was going to give him a chance to be different than other guys.
 He didn't learn the game in elementary school like I did.
 He was trying to learn the game while competing effectively in the SEC.
 That makes it even more amazing."